mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 I love TPOT conceptualy, love it!
 In the ai world, all we do is write algos to write algos.
 So it's nice to see genetic (code) use w/ sklearn.
 Well done.

-Rewriting the logic (in Lua/Python) and GPU this mofo (of course) to not limit it literally to sklearn but to make it commercially usable.
-By me.
-But you can too.
+Rewriting the logic (in Lua/Python) to GPU this mofo (of course) and not limit it literally to sklearn.
+Gotta make it commercially usable.
+For me.
+But you can use it too.
+For whatever.
+Put your name on it.

 All code will be in a new repo.